 Winners of 2013 George Polk Awards

-four reporters who revealed the extent of secret surveillance and massive data collected by the National Security Agency.
-The four – from the British newspaper The Guardian and The Washington Post – were among 30 recipients from 15 news organizations who were recognized in 13 categories for work in 2013.
+Four reporters who revealed the extent of secret surveillance and massive data collected by the National Security Agency won Long Island University's George Polk Awards in 2013.
+The four—from the British newspaper The Guardian and The Washington Post—were among 30 recipients from 15 news organizations who were recognized in 13 categories of outstanding work.

 • Read press release